danieljmac/DMShakyConsole/README.md

 DMShakyConsole
 ==============

 DMShakeyConsole is a simple control to help you catch those pesky bugs and problems while you are testing your app on the go.
-For those times when you're app or server does something random and strange, but you weren't wired in with your debug console to check all your NSLogs & what actually happened.
+For those times when you're app or server does something random and strange, but you weren't wired in with your debug console to check all your NSLogs & see what actually happened.

 Shake your iPhone to present a view controller with a built in debug console.
 Simple, but hopefully will save you some hassle debugging and finding issues.